 But Sloth had ways of finding him, Hyren remembered with a chill up his spine.
 The overlord’s words from long ago echoed in the commander’s head.
-Hyren knew Sloth well enough that he did not doubt Sloth had ways to make good on that threat.
+Hyren knew Sloth well enough that he did not doubt Sloth had ways to get revenge if Hyren ever betrayed him.

 Hyren felt uncomfortably trapped in a job he now hated.
 But he could at least keep his friends safe from Sloth.
 So he decided to focus on that first and then start worrying about his own hide.

 His thoughts turned back over to what they had just gone through.
 “So… what exactly happened back there?” he asked Blynn.

 “What?” she asked.

 “When you shot at that monster Werelupe with your slingshot,” Terra said as she tried to dry off her glasses on her wet shirt.
 “And it made the whole castle fall down.”

 “I didn’t know it was gonna do that,” Blynn said.
 “I was trying to make fireworks again.”

 “Maybe it’s random,” her owner said.
 “I mean, it is faerie magic.
 That stuff tends to do its own thing.”

 “Maybe…” Hyren grunted.
 He thought for a moment.
 “What did you shoot?”